Best B&W speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Bowers & Wilkins speakers you can buy in 2022.

-First of all, think about what type of speaker is right for you.
-Floorstanders require a fair bit of space in which to operate, so might be better suited to bigger rooms, while bookshelf speakers (aka standmounts) can either be mounted on a stand or fixed to a wall using brackets, so are potentially more versatile.
+Once you know how good it was for us, think about what's right for you – and particularly, your home.
+B&W floorstanders (or any floorstanding speakers, for that matter) require a fair bit of space in which to operate, so might be better suited to bigger rooms, while bookshelf speakers (aka standmounts) can either be mounted on a stand or fixed to a wall using brackets.
+They're potentially more versatile.

-Thanks to its relatively new Formation range, B&W has moved effortlessly into the realm of wireless multi-room speakers too; we've included both an excellent stereo pair and a one-box option in this list.
+Thanks to its Formation range, B&W has moved effortlessly into the realm of wireless multi-room speakers too; we've included both an excellent stereo pair and a one-box option in this list.

-Then, there's the technology.
-Traditionally, Kevlar used to be the material of choice for B&W's midrange and bass drivers, but the company now uses its own material, dubbed Continuum.
+Then there's the technology.
+Traditionally, Kevlar was the material of choice for B&W's midrange and bass drivers, but the company now uses its own material, dubbed Continuum.
 Bowers & Wilkins claims it reduces the degrading effects of the vibrations of the mid/bass drivers, resulting in a cleaner sound with less distortion.
 You'll find it's used across all of the speakers on this list.

 Finally, you'll need to turn your mind to the topic of coin.
-Thankfully, Bowers & Wilkins covers a lot of budgetary bases, with offerings under £500/$600 all the way up to, well, a lot more.
-On that note, let's find you a set of new B&W speakers...
+Thankfully, Bowers & Wilkins covers a lot of budgetary bases, with offerings under £500/$600 all the way up to, oh, quite a lot more.
+On that note, let's find you some new B&W speakers...

-A What Hi-Fi?
-2019 Awards winner.
+A past What Hi-Fi?
+Award winner.
 Oh, you need to know more?
 Very well.

-The 606s might look a little vanilla for a B&W product, but rest assured there's plenty of technical wizardry at play.
+The 606 might look a little vanilla for some of the best B&W speakers, but rest assured there's plenty of technical wizardry at play.
 Thanks to B&W's Continuum cone technology (which has trickled down from its more premium models), they produce a brilliant sound, with clarity and openness across the frequency spectrum.

 They're an energetic and enthusiastic listen too, with great pace, precision and an entertaining grasp of rhythms.
 There's loads of detail to feast on, and dynamics still reach far and wide even at low volumes.
 So they're ideal for after-hours listening without waking the kids.